The Netherlands' name reflects its low-lying topography, with more than a quarter of its total area under sea level.

 1945 - The occupation ends with the surrender of German forces in the Netherlands.
 The Netherlands goes on to become a charter member of the United Nations.

-1949 - The Dutch East Indies, which had been occupied by Japan during World War II, receives its independence as Indonesia.
+1949 - The Dutch East Indies, which had been occupied by Japan during World War One, becomes independent as Indonesia after a four-year independence struggle against Dutch colonial authorities.

 1949 - The Netherlands abandons its policy of neutrality and joins Nato.

-1952 - The Netherlands is a founding member of the European Coal and Steel Community, which becomes the European Economic Community five years later.
+1952 - The Netherlands is a founding member of the European Coal and Steel Community, which becomes the European Economic Community five years later in 1957 with the Treaty of Rome.

 1975 - Dutch colony of Surinam achieves independence.
 Hundreds of thousands of Surinamese emigrate to the Netherlands.